ed-kung/lacpc/README.md

 Summarizes each supplemental document using ChatGPT.
 Stores results in a dataframe: `supplemental-docs-summaries.pkl`.

-## Run Order

-7. `generate-minutes-summaries.ipynb`
-    - Generates summaries of the deliberations of each agenda item by the CPC
-    - Stores the summaries a dataframe in `intermediate_data/cpc/<year>/<date>/minutes-summaries.pkl`
-    - Uses ChatGPT

-8. `generate-supplemental-docs-summaries.ipynb`
-    - Generates summaries of the supplemental documents
-    - Stores the summares in a dataframe in `intermediate_data/cpc/<year>/<date>/supplemental-docs-summaries.pkl`
-    - Uses ChatGPT

 9. `generate-casedata.ipynb`
     - Generates information on all relevant cases extracted from the minutes